Xakaiczar/ProjectXCompany/Devlog/Log File 1 - General Design Principles.md

 Plus, if and when the need arises, I would not have a component _also_ be a singleton; that violates the single responsibility principle.
 I would probably just create a `Singleton` component whose sole purpose is to make the attached object a singleton, or even a `SingletonManager` that tracks all the wannabe-singleton objects and makes sure they persist as you'd expect, deleting any duplicates.

 Needless to say, a lot of the original singletons didn't make it.
 I regret nothing.

+### Code Readability
+I spend a lot of time writing my own code and not enough time looking at other people's.

+Case in point: I was recently working on a personal project using 5eTools' API, when at some point I realised their entire codebase was downloadable right there from the home page!
+Sounding like a winning formula to understand the API and expedite the project's completion, I decided to have a cheeky gander at how they'd parsed the data.

+Needless to say, either the developer(s) are way beyond my level or exceptionally bad, because I didn't understand a lot of what I was reading at a glance.
+However, I have reason to believe it's the former (especially since I'm only a graduate!).
+But the more I read, the more it made sense in a different way...

+When you read my code, I think it becomes very apparent that I write it for humans, not computers.
+In some ways I think this is a good thing; the code is easier to read - and therefore debug - making it much easier to maintain in the long run.

+However, code is _meant_ for computers, meaning that I might be inadvertently be affecting performance as the computer deciphers my jargon.
+Almost like speaking fluent English to someone who only speaks Spanish.
+In other words, inefficient!

+For example, 5eTools is a website, which uses JavaScript as its scripting language.
+Now, I'm not an expert in the ins-and-outs of web development, but I know that scripts are render-blocking, my understanding of that being they need to be as small as possible so the rest of the page can load.
+This means that one-line functions with as few characters as possible is probably the way to go when making a web app.

+So, while I clearly prefer more verbose solutions, there may be unintended consequences that I'm not quite aware of yet.
+The only thing that's holding me back from changing is that I still need to be able to understand my own code during development, and trying to code golf it for minimal gains isn't going to help at this point.
+Perhaps it's possible to write a script in a very human-like way, then optimise it afterwards.
+I think it's something I'd need to research.

+But for now, I'm writing my code for humans rather than computers.
+In other words, I may be working in what is perhaps a sub-optimal way, with the knowledge that I may need to reconsider how I write code in the future.